-Preparing for an emergency fire or flood event
+Preparing for an emergency, fire or flood event during COVID-19 restrictions

-Talk to your family, friends and neighbours about the fire risk where you live and make a fire plan for what you’ll do on hot, dry, windy days.
-And ensure you plan what your trigger is to leave and where you will go to stay safe.
+Talk to your local fire service, family, friends and neighbours about the fire risk where you live and make a fire plan for what you’ll do on hot, dry, windy days.
+Plan what your trigger is to leave, and where you will go to stay safe.

-Victorians can get emergency information from a number of sources including the VicEmergency app, , tuning in to ABC radio or other emergency broadcasters including commercial and community radio stations or Sky TV or by phoning the VicEmergency Hotline on 1800 226 226 and following VicEmergency on and .
+Victorians can get emergency information from a number of sources, including the free VicEmergency app, , by tuning in to ABC Radio or other emergency broadcasters including commercial and community radio stations or Sky TV, or by phoning the VicEmergency Hotline on and following VicEmergency on and .